Esri/esri-loader/README.md

 esriLoader.loadCss('https://js.arcgis.com/4.6/esri/css/main.css');
 ```

-Alternatively, you can manually load them by more traditional such as adding `<link>` tags to your HTML, or `@import` statements to your CSS.
+Alternatively, you can manually load them by more traditional means such as adding `<link>` tags to your HTML, or `@import` statements to your CSS.
 For example:

 ```html
 <!-- load esri styles for version 4.6 via a link tag -->